CDTDigital/chhs-prototype/installation.md

 #Pre-Qualified Vendor Pool for Digital Services – Agile Development (PQVP DS-AD) Prototype Installation

 ##Docker
-Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
-Learn more at https://www.docker.com.
+[Docker](https://www.docker.com) is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.

 ##Docker Run Command on Port 80
 To run The iFish Group's prototype from Docker on the default port 80: